LUMCPathAI/PathLine/README.md

-# Pipeline Repository
+# PathLine Repository
-Welcome to the pipeline repository!
-This repository provides a modular framework for running complex computational pipelines, with a focus on flexibility and ease of use.
+Welcome to the PathLine repository!
+This repository provides a modular framework for running complex computational pathology pipelines, with a focus on flexibility and ease of use.
 Each module is independent and can be installed with its own environment, allowing users to install only what they need for their specific workflow.

 ## Repository Structure
 ```
-pipeline-repo/
+PathLine/
 ├── pipeline.sh                # Main bash-based pipeline script
 ├── modules/
 │   ├── module1/